nsls-ii-forge/docs/source/creating_packages.rst

     python:
     - '3.6'

-Copy licence file from the original package repository into the recipe directory.
+Copy the license file from the original package repository into the recipe directory.
-The file must be named ``LICENSE`` (without extension).
+The license file is typically named ``LICENSE` (without extension), but in some projects the name may differ (e.g. COPYRIGHT).
+The spelling of the license file name should match the name specified in the ``license_file_name`` field of the ``about:`` section of the ``meta.yaml`` file
+(see the instruction above).
 For example, BSD license used for Bluesky project may be copied to recipes as

 .. code-block:: bash